jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 8 Withdrawal for purpose of purchase of first home
 (1) This clause applies to a member if the member has not made a withdrawal under this clause before (whether or not from the member's current KiwiSaver scheme or from a KiwiSaver scheme to which the person previously belonged) and,––
   (a) at least 3 years have expired after the Commissioner received the first contribution in respect of the person (whether or not a contribution in relation to the scheme of which the member is currently a member); or
-  (b) the person has been a member of 1 or more KiwiSaver schemes for a period of 3 years or more.
+  (ab) the person has been a member of a complying superannuation fund for a period of 3 years or more; or (b) the person has been a member of 1 or more KiwiSaver schemes for a period of 3 years or more.
 (2) Every amount of contribution that is deducted from salary or wages under this Act is treated, for the purpose of subclause (1)(a), as received by the Commissioner on the 15th day of the month in which the deduction is made.
-(3) A member to whom this clause applies may make a withdrawal from the KiwiSaver scheme of which the member is currently a member for the purchase of an estate in land (whether alone or as a joint tenant or tenant in common) if—
+(3) A member to whom this clause applies may make a withdrawal from the KiwiSaver scheme of which the member is currently a member for the purchase of an estate in land located in New Zealand (whether alone or as a joint tenant or tenant in common) if—
   (a) the purchase is made in the prescribed circumstances; or (b) both of the following apply:
     (i) the land is, or is intended to be, the principal place of residence for the member or for the member and members of the member’s family; and